Alacant2804/Weather-App/README.md

 ## 📘 Usage Guide

-City Selection: Use the input fields on the homepage to enter the names of the cities you're keen on comparing.
+* City Selection: Use the input fields on the homepage to enter the names of the cities you're keen on comparing.
-Data Presentation: Upon pressing "Compare," the application fetches the requisite data and renders it in an aesthetically pleasing format, presenting current conditions along with a comprehensive 5-day forecast.
+* Data Presentation: Upon pressing "Compare," the application fetches the requisite data and renders it in an aesthetically pleasing format, presenting current conditions along with a comprehensive 5-day forecast.

-## 🤝 Contributing

-We encourage you to contribute to Weather Comparison App!
-Please check out the Contributing guidelines for guidelines about how to proceed.

 ## 📄 License